-Personally, I use a pair of Beyerdynamics DT990 pro .
-But in that price range you’ll find similar models from major brands such as Sennheiser, Sony, Koss, AKG…
+Personally, I use a pair of Beyerdynamics DT990 pro.
+As it happens, many connoisseurs have been recommending that model for that price range for years.
+But in said price range you’ll find similar models from major brands such as Sennheiser, Sony, Koss, AKG…

 The DT990 has an “open” architecture.
 That means that the music can be overheard by those nearby, and they’re intended to be used in a quiet setting.
 In, say, a work setting you’ll want a “closed” architecture.
 Though it’s less comfortable to wear for a long while.

 Our example sound chain (DAC -> speakers -> headset) is robust enough that this kind of headphone isn’t overkill.
 And of course the sound quality is always better on good headphones than on comparable speakers.